Fender JV Modified '60s Stratocaster Review & Prices

 Fender JV Modified '60s Stratocaster Fretboard Radius Comparison with Fender Stratocaster and Gibson Les Paul

-Fender JV Modified '60s Stratocaster's fretboard radius compared to other guitars
+Fender JV Modified '60s Stratocaster's fretboard radius compared to others

 This is the most common radius for Stratocaster guitars.
 It's considered curved when compared to most other models.
 This allows you to play chords very easily without muting strings accidentally and gives you more space between strings for fingerpicking.
 However, this curve also gives the guitar less allowance for lower action.
 If you bend too hard at the high frets, some of your notes might get muted because the curve will make the string fret out.